 To explain the cost of a website in the UK, I decided to create a quick scenario which is quite common considering the enquiries I normally get.

-We will look into the difference between getting a freelancer to build your website or a web design agency.
-We will also compare the price difference between a website created using a CMS like WordPress and a website created using a hard-coding approach.
+Firstly, let’s look into the difference between getting a freelance web designer to build your new website or choosing a web design agency.
+Next, let’s compare the price difference between a website created using a CMS like WordPress and a website created using a hard-coding approach.

 The table below represents the cost of a basic e-commerce website, with up to 20 products and all the basic features to start selling online.

-Website Design in the UK: The Ultimate Pricing Guide for 2020
+Website Design in the UK: The Ultimate Pricing List for 2023

 As a business owner, you want a website that reflects your brand and more importantly, a site that makes you proud.
-But do you really have to pay thousands of pounds for a website that does the same job (or better) and only costs you a few hundred pounds?
+But do you really have to pay thousands of pounds for a website that does the same job (or better) as one that costs less than a thousand pounds?

 - Is your website built by a website design agency or a freelance web designer?